As an affiliate, we earn from qualifying purchases made on our website.

 The S10 is a great entry-level golf watch and is easy to set up and use.
 It’ll show you the distances to everything on the course like the green (front, back, center), bunkers, creeks, and doglegs.

-The Garmin S10 (Amazon link or Global Golf link) is not super expensive like a lot of the other watches on the market, and that’s why it doesn’t have all the bells and whistles.
+The Garmin S10 is not super expensive like a lot of the other watches on the market, and that’s why it doesn’t have all the bells and whistles.
 That being said, I found it to be just as accurate as some of the expensive watches, which was awesome.

 The S10 does 1 thing and 1 thing really well.
 Overall, I really like the S10 watch and that’s why I’d recommend it.
-If you want to know what our favorite golf GPS is, you can see our favorites list here.
+If you want to know what our favorite golf GPS is, you can see the best golf GPS here.

 Garmin Approach S10 First Impressions